“Let your gentleness be known to all men. The Lord is at hand.”

 God wants us to make known to others our attitude of giving deference to other people.

 Deference is a gracious mental attitude.
 Are you a reasonable person?
 Maybe you are an obstinate individual?
 A “forbearing” person is fair and goes beyond the letter of the law.
 The grace of giving up one’s rights for a greater cause will resolve conflict in the church.
 Someone took the initiative.
 Someone was willing to yield for the sake of the ministry.
 Are we willing to look at a problem from the other person’s point of view?
 Are we willing to give up our rights out of deference and love?
 This is the exact opposite of the contention and self-seeking of Euodia and Syntyche.
-They reacted to each other in a harsh way.
+They harshly reacted to each other.